Foundational and Basic Sciences Courses

 PT 492 Research III: Evidence Based Practice (1)

-This course focuses on the development of skills necessary for students to incorporate evidence into clinical practice.
+The third course in this series of seven research courses focuses on the development of skills necessary for students to incorporate evidence into clinical practice.
 Students will learn to recognize the strengths and limitations of clinical research, professional opinion, and patient preference in the practice of physical therapy.

 PT 493 Research IV: Survey and Outcomes Research (1)